The joint Specialist Operations department supports front line policing and the policing of major and critical incidents.

 For previous statistics on CED deployment, please see below:

-The Joint Norfolk and Suffolk Roads Policing and Firearms Operations Unit (RPFOU) is responsible for the reduction of Killed and Serious Injury (KSI) collisions, tackling criminality on the roads and delivering a spontaneous and pre-planned firearms capability to both counties.
+The Roads and Armed Policing Team (RAPT) is responsible for the reduction of Killed and Serious Injury (KSI) collisions, tackling criminality on the roads and delivering a spontaneous and pre-planned firearms capability to both counties.

-The RPFOU consists of armed and unarmed officers with a variety of skills including:
+The RAPT consists of armed and unarmed officers with a variety of skills including:

 - Armed Response Vehicles (ARV)